-- the Company's future financial and operating results, outlook, growth, plans, business strategies, liquidity and future share repurchases, including statements regarding future resolution of regulatory matters, legal proceedings and related costs; - · the Company's future revenue and expense; - future affiliation models and capabilities; - · the expected onboarding of advisors, institutions, and assets in connection with our acquisition and recruitment activity; - market and macroeconomic trends: - projected savings and anticipated improvements to the Company's operating model, services and technologies as a result of its investments, initiatives, programs and acquisitions; - expected impacts of the coronavirus disease 2019 ("COVID-19") pandemic on the Company's business; and - any other statements that are not related to present facts or current conditions or that are not purely historical, constitute forward-looking statements.
+- the Company's future financial and operating results, outlook, growth, plans, business strategies, liquidity and future share repurchases, including statements regarding future resolution of regulatory matters, legal proceedings and related costs; - · the Company's future revenue and expense; - · future affiliation models and capabilities; - · the expected onboarding of advisors, institutions and assets in connection with our acquisition and recruitment activity; - market and macroeconomic trends: - projected savings and anticipated improvements to the Company's operating model, services and technologies as a result of its investments, initiatives, programs and acquisitions; and - any other statements that are not related to present facts or current conditions, or that are not purely historical, constitute forward-looking statements.

-These forward-looking statements are based on the Company's historical performance and its plans, estimates and expectations as of May 3, 2022.
+These forward-looking statements reflect the Company's expectations and objectives as of November 1, 2022.
 The words "anticipates," "believes," "expects," "may," "plans," "predicts," "will" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-Forward-looking statements are not guarantees that the future results, plans, intentions or expectations expressed or implied by the Company will be achieved.
-Matters subject to forward-looking statements involve known and unknown risks and uncertainties, including economic, legislative, regulatory, competitive and other factors, which may cause actual financial or operating results, levels of activity or the timing of events to be materially different from those expressed or implied by forward-looking statements.
+Forward-looking statements are not guarantees that the expectations or objectives expressed or implied by the Company will be achieved.
+The achievement of such expectations and objectives involves risks and uncertainties that may cause actual results, levels of activity or the timing of events to differ materially from the expressed or implied expectations of the forward-looking statements.
 Important factors that could cause or contribute to such differences include: